kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 Learn to plan and plan to learn.
 </aside>

 One of your final assessments for this course will be the creation of a personal learning charter.
-This learning charter will inlcude the following information:
+This learning charter will include the following information:

 - Who You Are
 - Your Learning Beliefs